YannickGuenzel/batCompressFiles/README.md

 - SCALE_EXPR          : ffmpeg scale expression (e.g. scale=1280:-1).
 - ENABLE_CONCAT       : 0 = no concat, 1 = concat all successful outputs.
 - CONCAT_OUTPUT_NAME  : final concatenated file name inside OUT_DIR.

+## GetCropParameters
+This small MATLAB script opens a video, shows its first frame for the user to click two points that define a rectangle to print a formatted bounding-box string for the configuration option "CROP_EXPR".